pombreda/gwt-maven/trunk/maven-googlewebtoolkit2-sample/parent/README.txt

 Running the war example:
 ========================
+1. If you have a linux or a mac machine, edit the <properties> at the top of parent/pom.xml to replace every occurrence of "windows" with "mac" or "linux"
-1. Use a command prompt to navigate into the maven-googlewebtoolkit2-sample/war directory.
+2. Use a command prompt to navigate into the maven-googlewebtoolkit2-sample/war directory.
-2. Execute "mvn package".
+3. Execute "mvn package".
-3. Your sample war will be created in the war/target directory.
+4. Your sample war will be created in the war/target directory.
+   OR You can view the resulting GWT application in target/maven-googlewebtoolkit2-sample/com.totsp.mavenplugin.gwt.sample.Application by opening Application.html with a browser.

 //@todo: instructions for running multi-module project
+//@todo: add instructions for settings.xml for mac users

 More help:
 ==========